ERGO-Code/HiGHS/docs/src/executable.md

 ### Command line options

 When HiGHS is run from the command line, some fundamental option values may be specified directly.
-Many more may be specified via a file.
-Formally, the usage
+Many more may be specified via a file containing HiGHS options settings.
+Formally, the usage is:
-is:

 ```shell
 $ bin/highs --help